A Select List of Our Authors

 Roberts

-Science journalist and author of KING OF INFINITE SPACE: Donald Coxeter, The Man Who Saved Geometry (Walker).
+Science journalist and author of GENIUS AT PLAY: The Curious Mind of John Horton Conway and KING OF INFINITE SPACE: Donald Coxeter, The Man Who Saved Geometry (Walker).
 Roberts contributes to numerous publications including The New York Times, Seed, and Smithsonian. author website

 Michael Schuman

 Asian Business Correspondent for Time Magazine.
-Author of THE MIRACLE: The Epic Story of Asia's Quest for Wealth (Harper Business).
+Author of SUPERPOWER INTERRUPTED: The Chinese History of China (Public Affairs); CONFUCIUS and the World he Created (Basic Books); and THE MIRACLE: The Epic Story of Asia's Quest for Wealth (Harper Business).

 Nina